MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/capacity-planning.md

 Capacity management guidance for SharePoint Server 2013 includes many technical case studies of existing production environments that present a detailed description of existing SharePoint Server 2013-based production environments.
 Technical case studies specific to SharePoint Server 2013 will be published as they become available; the existing SharePoint Server 2010 case studies can serve as a reference on how to design a SharePoint Server 2013-based environment for specific purposes.

-You can use these case studies as a reference while designing the architecture of your SharePoint Server 2013 solutions especially if you find the description of these deployment specific key differentiators similar to the demands and targets of the solution you are architecting.
+You can use these case studies as a reference while designing the architecture of your SharePoint Server 2013 solutions especially if you find the description of these deployment specific key differentiators similar to the demands and targets of the solution you're architecting.

 These documents describe the following information for each documented case study: